 Participants are fully and immediately vested in all voluntary, rollover, and Employer matching contributions.
-Participants become vested in the Annual Contribution during their first six years of vested service as follows:
+For periods prior to January 1, 2024, participants became vested in the Annual Contribution during their first six years of vested service as follows:

 Years of Vested Service Percentage

-Less than 2 years - %
+Less than 2 years

 2 years 20%

 3 years 40%

 4 years 60%

 5 years 80%

 6 or more years 100%

-Employees hired on or after January 1, 2010, are credited with a year of vested service for each Plan year in which they have at least 1,000 hours of service.
-Employees hired prior to January 1, 2010, are credited with a year of vested service for each Plan year in which they have at least 500 hours of service.
+Employees hired on or after January 1, 2010, were credited with a year of vested service for each Plan year in which they have at least 1,000 hours of service.
+Employees hired prior to January 1, 2010, were credited with a year of vested service for each Plan year in which they have at least 500 hours of service.